Lionsberg/old-lionsberg-wiki/The Way/The Lionsberg System/Integrated Delivery Guide/Agreements.md

+# Agreements
 IPD agreements routinely include the following elements:

  1. A legal relationship
  2. A management committee